ci1xgk/Fellowship_Webpage/Merewether1.md

 ### Input files and their format
 To set up a 2D solver including ACC, FV1 or DG2, input files and parameters need to be specified.
-Note that: (i) the file extension names in the list below are not mandatory, (ii) comments can only be used in the parameter file (with extension `.par`), (iii) all file and parameter names are case sensitive.
+Note that: (i) the file extension names in the list below are not mandatory, (ii) comments can only be used in the parameter file (with the extension of `.par`), (iii) all file and parameter names are case sensitive.

 1. [Parameter file (`.par`)](/Merewether1-1.md)